rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M20_Managing_technical_debt_with_SonarQube_and_Azure_DevOps.md

 1. On the **Analyze with Azure Pipelines** page, in the **Install our extension**, copy the Token and click on **Continue**.

     > **Note**: You can skip extension creation if you have already installed it.

+1. On the Add a new Sonarcloud Service Endpoint, follow the steps mentioned on your Azure DevOps project, give the name SonarSC to the service connection, check the box for granting access to all pipelines and click Verify and save.
+Back on Sonarcloud website, click on continue.

 1. On the **Analyze with Azure Pipelines** page, in the **Configure Azure Pipelines** section, click **.NET**.
 This will display a sequence of steps required to **Prepare Analysis Configuration**, **Run Code Analysis**, and **Publish Quality Gate Result**.